beeliebub/Tweaks/README.md

 1. Place the compiled JAR in your server's `plugins/` folder.
 2. Ensure your server is running **Paper 26.1.1** with **Java 25**.
-3. Install the accompanying **data pack** that registers the custom enchantment entries.
-Without the data pack, all custom enchantments will gracefully disable themselves on startup (you'll see warnings in the console).
+3. Install the accompanying **data pack** that registers the custom enchantment entries (including all quality variants under the `jass:{tier}_{name}` pattern).
+Without the data pack, custom enchantments and quality features will gracefully disable themselves on startup (you'll see warnings in the console).
 4. Start the server.
 The plugin will generate its `config.yml` and data directories.
 5. Update the enchantment namespaced keys in `config.yml` to match your data pack's enchantment keys.
 6. Set up a spawn point with `/setwarp spawn` so the `/spawn` command works.

 ### Data Pack Requirement

 The plugin does **not** register custom enchantments itself.
 It reads namespaced keys from `config.yml` and looks them up in Paper's enchantment registry.
-You need a server-side data pack that defines the enchantment entries.
-If a key is missing, blank, or points to a non-existent enchantment, that specific enchantment feature will disable itself without affecting the rest of the plugin.
+Quality variants are looked up directly under `jass:{tier}_{enchantName}`.
+If a key is missing, blank, or points to a non-existent enchantment, that specific feature will disable itself without affecting the rest of the plugin.

 ### Data Storage